titivermeesch/CommandTimer/README.md

 - `/cmt deactivate <task>` will disable/deactivate the specified task (equals the deactivate button in GUI)
 - `/cmt execute <task>` will directly execute a task without taking into account timers and intervals

+## Permissions

+`commandtimer.use` gives access to every feature of the plugin

 ## Extensions

 Extensions come in form of a jar file.
 These extensions will hook into the CommandTimer API and will bring more